Greatwood Gold Cup

 The Greatwood Gold Cup is a Grade 3 chase over two and a half miles at Newbury.

-It takes place in late February or early March and Trainer Paul Nicholls has a phenomenal record in the event.
+It takes place in late February or early March and trainer Paul Nicholls has a phenomenal record in the event.

 He has won it nine times including Big Fella Thanks (2010) and Pacha Du Polder (2013).
 The highest profile winner was Madison Du Berlais in 2007, trained by David Pipe and ridden by Tom Scudamore.